 Getting started with C++

-This tutorial gets you up to speed with C++ development in JetBrains Fleet.
-It covers the installation, project setup, and working with code.
+This tutorial helps you get started with C++ development in JetBrains Fleet.
+It covers installation, project setup, and working with C++ code.

 Download and install JetBrains Toolbox.